schacon/gitbook/text/02_Git_Object_Db_Basics/0_ Git_Object_Db_Basics.markdown

 You will see these 40-character strings all over the place in Git.
 In each case the name is calculated by taking the SHA1 hash of the contents of the object.
 The SHA1 hash is a cryptographic hash function.
-What that means to us is that it is impossible to find two different objects with the same name.
+What that means to us is that it is virtually impossible to find two different objects with the same name.
 This has a number of advantages; among
 others: